Visual IQ Nielsen

 We helped them better understand how their digital marketing efforts were creating new customers and revenue.
 Visual IQ was bought by Nielsen for about $2 Billion, a little over ten years after it was founded.

-The other company where I learned from success, was Zscaler.
+Another company where I learned from success, was Zscaler.
 It was one of the first companies to make cloud based cyber security software.
 Yet again, this was an exciting, vibrant world to work in.
-Our UK team had 200-300% a year growth and in 2018, ten years after being founded, the company had it's IPO and is now valued at $9 Billion on the Nasdaq
+Our UK team had 200-300% a year growth and in 2018, ten years after being founded, the company had it's IPO and is now valued at $9 Billion on the Nasdaq.

 Building a high performing Marketing machine for a technology startup takes both a lot of hard work and thinking.

 Of course I've also learnt from failure, maybe even more from that.
-Two quotes by Goethe explain very well what I feel about working for startups:
+One quote by Goethe explain very well what I feel about working for startups: